LaunchCodeEducation/data-analysis-wiki/Lesson-3-(Errors-&-Debugging).md

 ## Studio (TF Notes)

-1. The studio has students work through bugs slowly.
+1. The studio has students work through bugs step-by-step.
 This would be a good studio to have students pair up and talk through the steps together.
 1. Show students your process when working through a bug.
 Talk about why and how your process works for you!